LiskArchive/lisk-legacy-docs/introduction.md

 *Lisk URL:* `lisk://login?showNetwork=true`

 Opens the login page and enables the network switcher options.
-A new option will appear on the login screen, that allows the user change the network, or to specify a concrete custom Node, Lisk Hub should connect to.
+A new option will appear on the login screen, that allows the user to change the network, or to specify a concrete custom Node, Lisk Hub should connect to.

 ![hub-network_switcher](assets/hub-network_switcher.png "hub-network_switcher")